 Environmental Contamination from Ash Ponds

-The collapse of TVA’s coal ash basin in Kingston, TN on December 22, 2008 is a recent example of the threat posed by ash ponds.
-This spill released approximately 2.6 million cubic yards of toxic coal ash over 400 acres and blanketed miles of river habitat.
+The collapse of TVA’s coal ash basin in Kingston, TN on December 22, 2008, and the coal ash spill on the Dan River in 2013 are recent examples of the threat posed by ash ponds.
+The Kingston spill released approximately 2.6 million cubic yards of toxic coal ash over 400 acres and blanketed miles of river habitat.
 Water quality samples taken five days after this spill showed arsenic levels 300 times the legal drinking water limit immediately at the site and 30 times that limit two miles downstream.

 That’s not the end of the recent releases of slurries from coal-fired power plants into America’s waterways though.
 Just a few days later, on January 9, 2009 another TVA facility spilled 10,000 gallons of gypsum slurry into the Tennessee River in Stevenson, Alabama.